pguso/js-plugin-circliful/README.md

 ## How to use circliful

 Include circliful to your Site via script tag or install it as npm module.
+If you want to use font-awesome icons you need to include the files separately.

     //copy from dist folder
     <link href="dist/main.css" rel="stylesheet" type="text/css" />